nuwe-challenges/nuwe-back/README.md

 With the command `npm run start add` the program will prompt for the information of the developer and store it in the database.

 <img src="/resources/task5.gif" width="900">

+## Tests
+You can execute the tests for the commands with `npm run test`.
+This will execute mocha and run 3 integration tests, testing the `info` command, the `seed` command and the `developers` command.